 Lemon oil is another essential oil that may be beneficial for treating asthma and the lungs.
 It can reduce pain (so common with asthma) and help promote calm (and anxiety is so common with asthma).
 More importantly, it may help you relax the muscles in your throat, soothing your throat (source).

 Lemon is also a beautifully refreshing scent, so it is often paired with other essential oils.

-If you have asthma and the smell of eucalyptus, peppermint and lemon, you might enjoy the doTERRA Breath Essential Oil Respiratory Blend (find it on Amazon here).
+If you have asthma and like the smell of eucalyptus, peppermint and lemon, you might enjoy the doTERRA Breathe Essential Oil Respiratory Blend (find it on Amazon here).
 It’s a popular blend that also contains laurel leaf, melaleuca leaf, cardamom seed, ravintsara leaf, and ravensara leaf essential oils.
 It has a refreshing aroma that is cooling and invigorating.
 It’s great at bedtime, too.

 4. Lavender Essential Oil

 Lavender has become popular for treating asthma and breathing difficulties, ever since an animal study in 2014 found that it might “be useful as an alternative medicine for bronchial asthma.”
 This is because lavender oil seems to reduce inflammation caused by allergies and asthma (source).